 Mr. Campbell retains an enthusiasm for adventure travel.
 Since the 1990s, he has climbed Africa’s Mount Kilimanjaro, hiked Inca trails to Machu Picchu in Peru, trekked the circuit around Mont Blanc in the Alps, and twice reached the base camp at Mount Everest.
 He and his wife, Barbara Kuhn Campbell, have three adult sons: Fenton, Matthew and Charles.

-Mr. Campbell has served as an officer of virtually every state, national or church organization of which Carthage is a member.
-Currently he is a trustee of Thrivent Mutual Funds and Optique Mutual Funds.
-He previously served on the NCAA Division III Presidents Council, as director of the National Association of Independent Colleges and Universities, and served two terms as chairman of the Wisconsin Association of Independent Colleges and Universities.
+Mr. Campbell chaired or served on the boards for many civic and educational organizations.
+As a leader in higher education, he served on the NCAA Division III Presidents Council, as director of the National Association of Independent Colleges and Universities, and served two terms as chairman of the Wisconsin Association of Independent Colleges and Universities.